tripal/TripalTestSuite/README.md

 from [Tripal DevSeed](https://github.com/statonlab/tripal_dev_seed), which is a developer mini-set of biological data.

 **NOTE:** DevSeedSeeder.php becomes available after running `tripaltest init`.
-If you do not have the seeder available, you can find it your `vendor/statonlab/tripal-test-suite/stubs/DevSeedSeeder.php` and make it available by copying it to `tests/DatabaseSeeders/DevSeedSeeder.php`.
-The `init` command will not override your files unless you specify the `--force` flag so it it's safe to run it to get only the DevSeeder.
+The `init` command will not override existing files unless you specify the `--force` flag so it it's safe to run it to get only the DevSeeder.

-To run the dev seed seeder, you first have to configure it by uncommenting the type of data you want seeded.
+By default, the DevSeed comes with all sub-loaders disabled.
+To run the DevSeed seeder, you first have to configure it by uncommenting the type of data you want seeded.
 Then, you can run the seeder using `tripaltest db:seed DevSeedSeeder`.

 1. Open `DatabaseSeeders/DevSeedSeeder.php`
 2. You'll notice a few commented properties in the top of the file.
-3. Uncomment and modify the properties to your need
+3. Uncomment and modify the properties to your need.
+4. Carefully follow the instructions in this section.
+All loaders require an organism as well, but some are dependent on previous loaders.
-4. Next, run `tripaltest db:seed DevSeedSeeder`
+5. Next, run `tripaltest db:seed DevSeedSeeder`
-5. If the seeder runs successfully, you'll be able to see all the records in your Chado database.
+6. If the seeder runs successfully, you'll be able to see all the records in your Chado database.

 The records provided by DevSeed are not published to your site as entities.
 You can do that by adding `$this->publish('CHADO_TABLE')` at the end of the `up()` method of the `DevSeedSeeder`.